 Grenadier is in flowering group 3.
 Grenadier is partially self-fertile, but fruiting will be improved if there is a compatible tree of a different variety nearby.
 Since it flowers in the middle of the blossom season it can be pollinated by most other apple trees.

 The best word to describe Grenadier is reliable.
 It will grow almost anywhere, and tolerates wet climates better than most apples.
 It grows in a compact form, making it viable in even small gardens.
 It is also highly disease resistant - you almost never see a Grenadier tree with any of the usual apple diseases.
-If you are not sure about growing apple trees, and want a cooking variety, you can't really go wrong with this one.
+If you are not sure about growing apple trees, and want an early-season cooking variety, you can't really go wrong with this one.

 Grenadier produces quite good crops from an early age.
 It is worth picking off apples that form in the first few years to ensure the tree grows to its full size before encouraging cropping.
 Once it gets going, Grenadier becomes a very heavy-cropping tree.
 The apples are quite large and there are lots of them - and you wonder if the branches can take the strain, but they usually seem to just bend down under the weight.